 The most important day you will ever experience is today.

-This week I was privileged to serve a family in officiating a celebration of their 31 year-old son’s life.
+I served a family in officiating a celebration of their 31 year-old son’s life.
 He went to sleep one night and never woke up.
 I met his mom, dad and sisters for the first time a few days after his death to plan the memorial.

-I prepared for the service as a parent first and as a pastor.
+I prepared for the service as a parent first and then as a pastor.

 Darryl’s parents and sisters would give pretty much anything for even one more day on earth with him.